numerized/mindlife-custom-battery-rangeslider/readme.md

 # Events

-The only emitted event is the value of the slider when it moves `mindlife-battery-value`
+The only emitted event is the value of the slider when it moves `mindlife-battery-value` it will be between 0 and 100.

 ```
   document.addEventListener("mindlife-battery-value",(e)=>{console.log(e)})